Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 But what happens next often comes as a surprise.

 You publish your book and it goes live.
-It’s available on platforms like Amazon.
+It’s available on platforms like Amazon (Check out the linked post about Amazon), Lulu, or IngramSpark.
 And naturally, you expect sales to follow.

 But then… nothing happens.